 All parents and staff are automatically members of the Parent Staff Association (PSA) which raises funds to support the school and enhance the children's education.
-The PSA meets regularly and organises social functions including school discos and film nights for the children, curry nights for the adults and Summer and Christmas fairs for the whole family.
+The PSA meets regularly and organises social functions including school discos and film nights for the children and Summer and Christmas fairs for the whole family.
 See Appendix 3 for a list of the PSA committee members.